 *Update: Please remember and pray for our Medical workers.
 They are risking exposure daily.
 Some of them have separated from their families.
 Or go through extremely measures daily just to prevent exposures to their family.
 Some do not hug kiss or sit closer than 6 feet away.
 Some are looking to stay at hotels.
 When we think of how hard things are for us. please think of the huge sacrifices all essential service workers are making for all of us.
 We will get through this.
 Our economy will come back.
 We will work again.
 Our kids will go back again.

 My family is healthy today.
 Mike has his allergies but it’s common with him and no COVID-19 symptoms.
-We all have allergies at times and Mikey and Mike have dental issues that we have always stayed on top off so 6 months with out anything should be ok.
+We all have allergies at times and our son and Mike have dental issues that we have always stayed on top off so 6 months with out anything should be ok.
 We don’t know what medical services will look like if we can’t flatten the curve.

 There’s people with COPD, Hypertension, Asma, Cancer and more or have children who have underlying health issues.
 There’s people who have already lost loved ones to COVID-19 or currently being hospitalized and there families can’t be there.
 We are lucky to be healthy and safe right now.
 And for those who aren’t they need our help by staying home.